-* If you are pleased with the service you receive from your driver, 10-15% gratuity is customary in Italy.
+* If you are pleased with the servants there you receive from your drivers, 10-15% gratuity is customary in Italy.

 * Payment for the tour to be made in Euro currency at the end of each journey.
-You have the option to also pay in full in advance via PayPal.
+You have the option to pay in full in advance anche via PayPal.

-Please let us know when the tour is confirmed that you wish to pre-pay via PayPal.
+Please let us know a when the tour is confirmed That you wish to pre-pay via PayPal.
 Please print your payment voucher and present it to your driver at the time of service to confirm pre-payment.

 * VATICAN TICKETS:

-Price for Vatican Museums No Line Admission T ickets booked online in advance is currently 20.00 Euros per person.
+Price for Vatican Museums No Line Admission T ickets booked online in advance is currently 20:00 Euros per person.
 Please book your tickets for the 2 PM time slot.
-Payment for tickets are due in Euro currency on the date of your visit.
+Payment for tickets are in two Euro currency on the date of your visit.

-Vatican Museums are closed on Sundays and tickets cannot be booked for the free last Sunday of the month free. *** How to book your Vatican Museum Admission Tickets (video tutorial) *** http://youtu.be/9EMTCxp7UuA
+Vatican Museums are closed on Sundays and tickets can not be booked for the last Sunday of the month free. *** How to book your Vatican Museum Admission Tickets (video tutorial) *** http://youtu.be/9EMTCxp7UuA

 * Price for Capitoline Museums No Line Admission Tickets are currently 13 Euros per person including children 6 years and up (ticket prices can vary depending on any special showings inside the museum).
 Tickets can be Purchased on site on the day of the tour as there are rarely long lines.

 Capitoline Museums are closed on Mondays, December 25, January 1 and May 1.

 * Churches in Italy may close for private religious affairs with no advance notice.
-In such cases, the church in the itinerary will be replaced with another beautiful church.
+In cases longer available, the church in the itinerary will be replaced with another beautiful church.

-* You will be provided a Tour Driver who is not a licensed tour guide.
+* You will be provided to Tour Driver who is not a licensed tour guide.

-* Licensed Tour Guides: Please let us know when you book your tour if you are requesting a private guide for the Coliseum and / or the Vatican City .
-Payment for private guides is made directly to the guide in Euro funds at the end of their guided tours.
+* Licensed Tour Guides: Please let us know when you finish your book tour if you are requesting are a private guide for the Coliseum and / or the Vatican City .
+Payment is made for private guides Directly to the guides in Euro funds at the end of Their guided tours.

-Please read all the information below before allowing us to book a licensed guide on your behalf.
+Please read all the information below before Allowing us to book a licensed guides on your Behalf.

-150 Euros (+ 3 Euros per person for earphones) for a group up of 7 or more.
-For groups of 7+ with private guide, please book your Vatican Museum tickets at 1:30 PM .
+150 Euros (+ 3 Euros per person for earphones) for a group of up 7 or blackberries .
+For groups of 7+ with private guides, please book your tickets Vatican Museum at 1:30 PM .

-* COLOSSEO and ROMAN FORUM: This private tour lasts 2 hours , and priced as following:
+* ROMAN COLISEUM and FORUM: This private tour lasts 2 hours , and priced as Following:

-Payment to be made directly to your private tour guide at the end of the Colosseo/ Roman Forum tour.
+Payment to be made Directly to your private tour guide at the end of the Colosseum / Roman Forum tour.

-IMPORTANT DISCLAIMER: Private licensed tour guides are not employees or affiliates of Rome Cabs as they operate independently.
-We place the reservations for private guided tours with My Rome Guides on behalf of our clients as a complimentary service.
+IMPORTANT DISCLAIMER: Private licensed tour guides are not employees or affiliates of Rome Cabs as they Independently operated.
+We place the reservations for private guided tours with My Rome Guides on Behalf of our clients as a complimentary service.
 We receive no compensation nor benefit in any way from the guides.
-We recommend their services based on their lawful qualifications, expertise, professionalism and reliability, but please note we have no control of the style of tours they provide.
+We recommend Their services based on Their lawful qualifications, expertise, professionalism and reliability, but please note we have no control of the style of tours they Shops provide.

-Please be advised that Rome Cabs accepts no responsibility or liability for the style of tours Private Guides provide as they are not part of Rome Cabs company .
-By allowing us to book a private guide on your behalf, you are entering an agreement that you fully understand and accept all the conditions above with no exception .
+Please be advised That Rome Cabs Accepts no responsibility or liability for the style of tours Private Guides Shops provide as they are not part of Rome Cabs company .
+By Allowing us to book a private guide on your Behalf, you are entering an agreement That you fully understand and accept all the above conditions with no exception .

-* Your Driver will drop you off as close to the sites as close as legally possible and in accordance to the Municipality and Traffic laws of Rome.
+* Your driver will drop you off as close to the sites as close as legally possible and secondo to the Municipality and Traffic laws of Rome.

 * Do you wish to book a tour for more than 8 persons?
 Please click here to find out how to book multiple vehicles for parties larger than 8.

-* CANCELLATION Don’t worry, we never ask for your credit card information, require advance payments, or charge you for cancellations.
-We operate on the time trusted honor system , so we respectfully ask that all cancellations be made at least 7 days in advance so we have the opportunity rebook your service and your reserved driver does not lose work for that day.
+* CANCELLATION Do not worry, we never ask for your credit card information, require advance payments, or charge you for cancellations.
+We operate on the time trusted honor system , so we respectfully ask That All cancellations be made at least 7 days in advance so we have the opportunity rebook your service and your reserved driver does not lose work for That Day.
 Thank you for your cooperation in this matter.